xenial-io/Xenial.Blog/_posts/2019-05-17-t-is-for-testing-xaf-xpo-builder-pattern-1.md

 application.StartSplash();
 ```

 Look mom, no casts!
 The `StartSplash` is defined on the `WinApplication` class it self!
-But cause we narrowed down the type in this type, we don't have to cast overall in our tests:
+But cause we narrowed down the types in the concrete `WinApplicationBuilder`, so we don't have to cast at all in our tests:

 ```cs
 public class WinApplicationBuilder : WinApplicationBuilder<WinApplication, WinApplicationBuilder> { }